AadarshaKhatri/AadarshaKhatri/README.md

 # Currently Learning

-- Pytorch
+- Arduino, sensors, and basic components
-- Integrating ML with react
+- Embedded programming with C/C++
-- Deep Learning Models
+- Exploring how software can interact with the hardware system

 ---